kimdaniel14/kimdaniel14.github.io/Guessing.md

 flowchart TD

     Start[Start] --> A[Set range for guessing: low=1, high=100]
+    This will be the parameters of my game.
-    A --> B[Generate random number between low and high] B --> C[Initialize guessCount = 0]
+    A --> B[Generate random number between low and high] THis will be the number that the player will have to guess B --> C[Initialize guessCount = 0]
     C --> D[Prompt user to imput a guess]
     D --> E{Is the user's guess correct?}